 The temporality of witnesses to political detention centers implies serious questions of the ongoing relevance of their COI testimonies, especially undated anonymous witness testimony.
 The NKDB (2012) report on political detention centers generously cited by the COI brings together testimony regarding fourteen political detention facilities operating since the 1970s (four of which remain operational).
 There are 53 unique defectors with 60 “periods of experience” in total, 47 of which spent significant time in one or more camps.
 These 47 include former prisoners, security officers, DPRK officials, facility officials, facility guards, family of facility officials, a participant in the dismantling of Camp 11, and a former DPRK spy.
 Most importantly, the average and median duration of stay within a detention center can be estimated as approximately 1983-91.
 This means the average former prisoner left the detention facility about 24 years ago as of 2015.
 The reader may presume that the COI report reflected a similar time period given the lack of demographic information – although it is likely more recent episodes were emphasized.
 This would probably place the typical ‘period of experience’ as just before or during the 1995-8 famine period.

-Where the COI report describes acute starvation and horrifying conditions in detention centers, military theft of food, executions for stealing food, and other similar violations, it is reasonable to presume that it is concealing the famine context within which many some of these extraordinarily horrible conditions and incidents likely took place.
+Where the COI report describes acute starvation and horrifying conditions in detention centers, military theft of food, executions for stealing food, and other similar violations, it is reasonable to presume that it is concealing the famine context within which many of these extraordinarily horrible conditions and incidents likely took place.
 It is well-documented that political detention facilities have long provided chronically malnourishing rations, even before the famine, and this certainly this does not absolve the DPRK of responsibility.
 But it is difficult to imagine any country facing an acute downturn in food security prioritizing the prisoner population.
 Where the families of prison guards or soldiers stationed near civilian farms are hungry, it is equally difficult to imagine guards and soldiers not stealing food from prisoners and farmers in any country.
 These actions simply appear wicked in the COI’s de-temporalized narrative.

 The most important testimonies come from highly publicized and politically active defectors (Hong 2014b).
 This includes two defectors whose narratives are individually scrutinized in Chapter Two: Ahn Myong-chol, a former guard, and Shin Dong-hyuk, a former inmate whose exceptional story made him “witness number one” of both the COI and David Hawk’s The Hidden Gulag (2012).
 (The reader should note the name, ‘Ahn Myong-chol,’ as his allegations are the center of CAH in political detention facilities and appears over and over again in Chapter Two.)
 Other well-known narratives include Kang Chol-hwan, Kim Yong-soon and Kim Hyuk.
 The first four have English and/or Korean-language books, two (Ahn and Shin) have English-language documentaries telling their story, Kang and Shin both met President G.W.
 Bush, and Shin has testified before Congress, the UN General Assembly and the UN Security Council.
 NYT reporter Choe Sang-hun (2011) has described how defector narratives in general represent “an amazingly small […] tiny group of defectors giving interviews time and time again, saying exactly the same things.”
 They are also typically members of activist groups “sending balloons to North Korea calling on the North Korean people to rebel against their government” (Ibid).